Policy watch: What Liz Truss will do on the key issues facing Britain

 Transgender issues

-The Foreign Secretary has hit out at “ludicrous debates about pronouns” and as equalities minister scrapped plans to reform the law so people could change gender without a medical diagnosis.
+The new Prime Minister has hit out at “ludicrous debates about pronouns” and as equalities minister scrapped plans to reform the law so people could change gender without a medical diagnosis.
 At a hustings on Aug 25, when asked if a trans woman was a woman, she answered “no”.

 Defence